Nelson-Muteti/Trial-1/README.md

 *The CRISP DM methodology helps break down the problem statement  into bits which are then

  relatively easier to approach.

+## Data Used

+* The data used over the course of this project is provided by MTN and can be accessed

+ from my project documentation.

+* There ae 6 datasets, 3 of which are Telecom datasets while 1

+ is a cell geographical data set.

+* The other 2 datasets are simply descriptions of column names

+  and general data glossary.

 ## Technologies Used

 * Used Google Colab as my work environment.

-  -Google colab is a great tool to implement the Data Science project since it is easier to link with resources and platforms such as GITHUB.
+* Google colab is a great tool to implement the Data Science project since it is

+  easier to link with resources and platforms such as GITHUB.

 ## Support

 *Contact Nelson Muteti : nelsonmuteti012@gmail.com for any clarification.

 *In addition, you may feel free to fork this project and make useful collaborations.

-## License info
+##Licence

 MIT License

-Copyright (c) 2018 Moringa School
+Copyright (c) 2021 NelsonM

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal